CeVIO-User-Guide-Unofficial/cevio-ai-zh/docs/en/songtrack/song_05.md

 ![delete adjustment in range](images/song_05_2.png)

-### Copy and Paste Timing Adjustment Values (TMG)

-When copying TMG, the number of the five lines of the phoneme is also stored.

-For example, if you copy the third line, when you paste it will be pasted on the third line after the position cursor.

-The quantize correction will be released when the ++alt++ is held down, making it easier to specify a detailed range.

 ### Move up and down the adjustment value

 In the adjustment screens other than timing, dragging the parameter value up or down after specifying the range will move the value in this range up or down as it is.
 It's useful when overall increasing or decreasing vibrato over a range.

-The quantize correction will be released when the ++alt++ is held down
+The quantize correction will be released when the ++alt++ is held down, making it easier to specify a detailed range.

 ![move the value within the range up or down](images/song_05_3.png)

-### Edit Score Screen{#edit-score-screen-selection}

-After selecting the note (with selection tool or collectively selection tool), use mouse to drag or use ++up++ or ++down++ key to move it and its pitch adjustment value will automatically follow its change.
+### Mix Copy

+After selecting a range using the Selection Tool in the adjustment screen, you can copy the parameters, including the default values, by using the "Mix Copy" option in the right-click menu or by using the shortcut key ++ctrl+shift+c++.

+### Copy and Paste Timing Adjustment Values (TMG)

+When copying TMG, the number of the phoneme lines is also stored.
+For example, if you copy the third line, when you paste it will be pasted on the third line after the position cursor.

+Timing adjustment values are relative to the original values, so they can be easily disturbed during pasting.
+However, using Mix Copy makes them less prone to disturbance.

 ## Collectively Selection Tool